 Helping the Neighbors

-Everything started in 1919, when there were only three vehicles which posed as public buses.
+Everything started in 1919 when there were only three vehicles that posed as public buses.
 There were no local bus companies, so the first transportation of this kind began with businessmen and neighborhood associations who wanted to facilitate commuting for citizens.
-These first buses were called “Ji You Che” (free/freedom vehicles).
+These first buses were called “Ji You Che” (free or freedom vehicles).
 They were basically big cheap trucks repurposed with wooden seats inside.
-Over time these trucks – though still unofficial – grew in number and became known as “Kai Fong Che” neighbor vehicles).
+Over time these trucks–though still unofficial–grew in number and became known as “Kai Fong Che” (neighbor vehicles).

 TCM: From Ferries to Buses